ajaxian79/algorithms/notes/kadane.md

 - Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

 - Monotonic stack pops while the new element violates the invariant.

+- Walk both pointers from each end inward; advance the smaller side.